Pioneering Women in Reproductive Sciences – Part II

 Teresa Woodruff: Oncofertility and a 3D-Printed Ovary

 Woodruff also demonstrated that zinc played an important role in the regulation of oocyte maturation, as well as fertilization.
-(Here’s our recent research update on the effects of COVID-induced zinc loss on fertility.)
 At the moment of fertilization, the human egg is activated by an enzyme from the sperm.
-Woodruff’s team showed that this activation results in a phenomenon called “zinc spark,” and that the size of this spark was a direct measure of the quality of the egg – and its potential to develop into a healthy embryo.
+Woodruff’s team showed that this activation results in a phenomenon called “zinc spark,” and that the size of this spark was a direct measure of egg quality – and its potential to develop into a healthy embryo with a good embryo grade.

 Ana-Katerina Hadjantonakis: Tracing Every Cell's Journey from Fertilization to Gestation